 When you look into someone’s eyes, you can see emotions such as sadness, happiness, or fear.
 For many people, our eyes can tell a story without us having to say anything, and a crying eye tattoo can do the same.
 There are many interpretations of this ink, but for most, it is associated with the loss of a loved one and is tattooed as a way to honor or remember them.
 For others, this image is linked with prison ink, and teardrops are often gang-affiliated.
 The meaning depends on the way you choose to interpret the design.

 16. Eye Clock Tattoo

 Clocks are often associated with life and death.
-It could represent the passing of time or the importance of living each day to the fullest as each moment is so precious, and our existence is temporary.
-When combined with an eye’s image, it creates a visually striking design and one with even more profound meaning.
-It could be seen as someone watching over your life and a symbol of protection, or it could be to honor an individual who you have lost.
+It could represent the passing of time or the importance of living each day to the fullest, as each moment is so precious, and our existence is temporary.
+Combined with an eye’s image, it creates a visually striking design with even more profound meaning.
+It could be seen as someone watching over your life and a symbol of protection, or it could be to honor an individual you have lost.
 There are so many ways to interpret a clock tattoo that it is entirely up to you!

 17. Evil Eye Tattoo

 The evil eye symbol is traditionally designed with the shape of the eye in blue color.
 The talisman is thought to offer protection for the wearer, guarding them against harmful energies and creating good karma.
 There are many design variations, but their idea is the same and has powerful symbolism linked to safety, perseverance, and faith.
-This is the sort of ink you want to show off, so choose somewhere visible, as it can serve as a reminder to you of the important reason you decided to get it tattooed in the first place.
+This is the sort of ink you want to show off, so choose somewhere visible, as it can remind you of the critical reason you decided to get it tattooed in the first place.